Colourful Carath\'eodory's Theorem plus a constraint: Covering scheme and proofs of colourful Carath eodory theorems

-To use any of the Nerve theorems we will have to estimate the (homological) connectivity of intersections of sub-complexes.
-For that we will use two auxiliary facts.
-First, the classical criterion for the connectivity, see for example~\cite[Thm.\,4.4.1]{Matousek2008}: \begin{quote} {\bf Theorem 4.4.1.} {\em Let $X\neq \emptyset$ be a space and let $k\geq 1$ be an integer.
-Then $X$ is $k$-connected if and only if it is simply connected and $H_i(X;\Z) = 0$ for all $0\leq i\leq k$. } \end{quote} Second, the K\"unneth formula for joins with coefficients in a field $\FF$ which says that:
+To apply the homological Nerve theorem we will have to estimate the homological connectivity of joins of sub-complexes.
+For that we will use the K\"unneth formula for joins with coefficients in a field $\FF$ which says that:

 where $A$ and $B$ are, for example, finite simplicial complexes.
+In particular, we have that if $A$ is homologically $t$-connected and $B$ is homologically $s$-connected, then $A*B$ is homologically $(t+s+2)$-connected.